-There is a full gas fired wet central heating system supplying radiators.
-Domestic hot water is provided by the combination boiler which is located within the utility room/study.
+Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.

+Domestic hot water is provided by the combination central heating boiler which is located within the understair cupboard.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewer.
+Drainage is understood to be to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
-The, smoke and bargial alarms No tests whatsoever were carried out to the system or appliances.
+No tests whatsoever were carried out to the system or appliances.
+Smoke alarms have been installed within the property.
+These were not tested.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.